Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.comboTimeout

-Represents the number of seconds that the combo counter will be cleared.
+This represents the number of seconds after which the combo counter will be cleared.

-The default is 10 seconds, and if there is no input for 10 seconds, the combo counter will become 0.
+The default is 10 seconds, meaning that the combo counter will be reset to 0 if there is no input for 10 seconds.

 powermode.customCss

-When asked what kind of CSS can be used, the most immediate use that comes to mind is to use the filter property to change the hue of an image or add effects.
+When it comes to what kind of CSS can be used, the first thing that comes to mind is using the filter property to adjust the hue of the image or add effects.

-The filter property does not seem to work on preset images, so the images registered in powermode.customExplosions seem to be the main target.
+The filter property does not seem to work on preset images, so the main target seems to be images registered in powermode.customExplosions.

-You can change the size with the width property, but you can change it with powermode.explosionSize, so it's not suitable for this purpose.
+You can adjust the size using the width property, but this can be changed using powermode.explosionSize, so it's not suitable for this purpose

-It's not that complicated since you just use properties as keys, but I'll include a sample.
+It's not too complicated as you just use properties as keys, but here's an example

 "powermode.customCss": { "filter": "invert(100%)" }